cecton/git-tools/README.md

     This command allows squashing the current branch by reseting to the parent branch.
 This command should be followed ultimately by `git commit`.

-    This command will fail if the current branch is no up-to-date with the parent.
+    This command will fail if the current branch is not up-to-date with the parent.